-In Brazil, Bradesco shares are traded on B3 – Brazilian Exchange & OTC with the BBDC3 (ON) and BBDC4 (PN) tickers and they are listed in Level 1 Corporate Governance.
+In Brazil, Bradesco shares are traded on B3 – Brasil, Bolsa, Balcão with the BBDC3 (common shares) and BBDC4 (preferred shares) tickers and they are listed in Level 1 Corporate Governance.
 Abroad, they are traded in the United States (New York Stock Exchange – NYSE) and in Spain (Madrid Stock Exchange – Latibex).
-On the NYSE, in the form of ADRs – American Depositary Receipts, it has the tickers BBDO (ON) and BBD (PN).
+On the NYSE, in the form of ADRs – American Depositary Receipts, it has the tickers BBDO (common shares) and BBD (preferred shares).
 On Latibex it has the XBBDC ticker.

-The gross payout¹ in 2020 reached 35.3%, totaling R$5.5 billion in dividends and interest on own distributed capital.
+The net payout¹ in 1Q21 reached 30%, totaling R$2.1 billion distributed in dividends and interest on capital.

-¹Net accounting income after legal reserve adjustment, distributed in the form of dividends and interest on own capital.
+¹Net accounting income after legal reserve adjustment accumulated in the last 12 months.

 Note: In April 2021, a new share repurchase program was launched, in force until April 2022, which allows the acquisition of up to 97,190,795 shares (of which up to 48,705,792 are common shares and up to 48,485,003 are preferred shares), which represent 1% of the total shares in circulation.